mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 I hope you are going to find this helpful, and TODO.

-TODO: still WIP, waiting for feedback and hopefully PRs
+TODO: still WIP, waiting for feedback and hopefully PRs, and love to make it easier for everyone to get started to automate the networks, so please help improve the docs or add your examples to https://github.com/mirceaulinic/salt-sproxy/tree/master/examples so other engineers can follow them.